 Processing special category data

 You need a lawful basis under articles 6 & 9 of GDPR in order to process special category data.
-This can include:
+These can include:

-- In case the party concerned has given his or her explicit consent (or subject has made the data public)
+- If the party concerned has given his or her explicit consent (or subject has made the data public)

 - Processing is necessary in order for the organisation to meet obligations in terms of employment, social security or social protections as is authorised by members state law